RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 right?
 Wrong.
 You can still cheat by fitting to the validation set.
 A test set, a third set of data, might be best.

 ## How to choose your training set

+You don't want to choose from the middle.
+You want to choose from the end so it can predict the future.

+* Understanding the test and validation sets is the most important thing to avoid failures.
+* If considering an external vendor, hold out some test data to validate your performance.
+Don't tell the vendor.

 ## Transfer learning
 ## Fine tuning
 ## Why transfer learning works so well